 License: Commercial

 XED defines an XML encoding for ASN.1 values, called the Robust XML Encoding Rules (RXER).
-This allows LDAP directory data to be expressed as XML and is what "XML-enables" LDAP directories.
+This allows directory data to be expressed as XML and is what "XML-enables" ViewDS.
+That is, it allows directory data to be sent or retrieved as XML.
+(Note that data must be sent or retrieved in XLDAP documents; data transfer between ViewDS and generic XML documents is not supported.)

-In addition to XED, View500 supports a number of X.500, ASN.1, and LDAP specifications.
-It also supports transactions, full-text searches, security, and distributed operation.
+In addition to XED, ViewDS supports a number of X.500, LDAP, and ASN.1 specifications.
+It also supports multiple hierarchical views of the same data, transactions, full-text searches, security (including XACML and role- and time-based access control), and distributed operation.
 It has C/C++, Perl, PHP, Java, JavaScript, and HTML APIs.
+It ships with a configurable Web-based client, as well as clients for command-line access and report generation.